Magician Lord: Reception

-RePlay reported Magician Lord to be the tenth most-popular arcade game at the time.
+RePlay reported Magician Lord to be the tenth most popular arcade game at the time.
 On release, Famicom Tsūshin scored the Neo Geo version of the game an average rating of 18 out of 40.

 On release in North America, it received positive reviews.
-GamePro gave the Neo Geo version ratings of 5 out of 5 in all five categories of Graphics, Sound, Gameplay, Fun Factor and Challenge.
-They stated that they "consider this the best action game for the system."
+GamePro gave the Neo Geo version ratings of 5 out of 5 in all five categories of graphics, sound, gameplay, fun factor and challenge, and called it the best action game for the system.
 GameFan's four reviewers scored it 99%, 91%, 92%, and 95%, referring to it as "one of the best action games ever" and "the king of action/platform games".
 Jason Weitzner of GameFan also gave a positive outlook to the game in their June 1999 issue, praising the graphics and level design, stating that "Magician Lord still remains one of the best 2D games ever".
 Overall, the game was met with mostly positive reception since its initial release in arcades and later on Neo Geo AES.

 Retrospective reviews

-IGN gave the Virtual Console release of Magician Lord a rating of 6.5 out of 10 stating that "Fans of Capcom's Ghouls 'N Ghosts series and the old-school, linear Castlevania adventures would probably be the closest candidates to becoming appreciative players of Magician Lord".
-Nintendo Life gave it 7 out of 10 concluding "Magician Lord is still a classic game and the fact that people still regard it as a decent platform romp speaks volumes for the quality of this appealing title".
+IGN gave the Virtual Console release of Magician Lord a rating of 6.5 out of 10 stating that fans of Capcom's Ghouls 'N Ghosts and Castlevania series will appreciate this title.
+Nintendo Life gave it 7 out of 10 saying that "Magician Lord is still a classic game and the fact that people still regard it as a decent platform romp speaks volumes for the quality of this appealing title".

-In 2014, HobbyConsolas identified Magician Lord as one of the twenty best games for the Neo Geo AES.
+In 2014, HobbyConsolas named Magician Lord one of the twenty best games for the Neo Geo AES.
 Likewise, Time Extension also listed it as one of the best games for the Neo Geo.